Matched betting is used by punters to make money from bookmakers, using free promotional bets offered by the bookies.

 No form of betting is completely safe and it would be irresponsible to say differently, but essentially betting with free bets and spread betting certainly reduces the level of risk for the punter.

-Yes of course it is, you should always take advantage of free bets from bookmakers.
+Yes match betting is still worth it in [YEAR] and you should always take advantage of free bets from bookmakers.

 Is Matched Betting Legal in the UK and US?

-Yes matched betting is perfectly legal, how a customer decides to use an official free bet from a bookmaker is up to them.
+Yes matched betting is perfectly legal in UK and US, how a customer decides to use an official free bet from a bookmaker is up to them.
 A bookie may have certain restrictions but there are no legal restrictions on match betting.

 Is Matched Betting a Scam?

-They allow matched betting as its a way of making people deposit and bet with them.
+Bookmakers allow matched betting as it’s a way of making people deposit and bet with them.
 Free bets are a great perk of a betting account and help to keep current customers happy and coming back.

 Summary of Matched Betting